SamKirkiles/pop/README.md

 ###About

 POP is an iOS Messages app which lets you quickly draw on your photos inside your iMessage conversations.
-It is currently the drawing app for iMessage available with over 10k downloads and many unique features.
+It is currently the best drawing app available for iMessage with over 10k downloads and many unique features.

 ###Screnshots
 <img src="https://github.com/SamKirkiles/pop/blob/master/Screenshots/Screenshot1.png" width="200">